iq0boy/gridsome-portfolio/content/jobs/job2.md

   - tech17
 ---
-Symfony developer on the iT.SCHOOL project

-Development, testing, deployment, monitoring, maintenance and debugging.
+Symfony developer on the iT.SCHOOL project Development, testing, maintenance and debugging.

-Focus on functionnal testing and refactoring of the existing codebase
+Focus on functional testing of the most critical parts of the codebase.

+Debugging and implementation of new features based on the business needs.

+Deployment of the new release of the products and update of the underlying software infrastructure on the clients servers.

+Analysis and development of solution in order to enhance the RGBD compliance.